thunderbird/webext-docs/commands.rst

 .. api-section-annotation-hack::

-Definition of the shortcut, for example :value:`Alt+F5`.
+Definition of a shortcut, for example :value:`Alt+F5`.
 The string must match the shortcut format as defined by the `MDN page of the commands API <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands#shortcut_values>`_.

 .. api-header::
    :label: string